Section 1. The name of this association is The American Cryptogram Association.

 Section 3.
 The Association’s Library shall be maintained as the DAMON (George C. Lamb) memorial collection at the Kent State University in Kent, Ohio.

 A proposed amendment to this Constitution must be signed by not less than ten members in good standing and filed with the Secretary who shall provide for its publication to the entire membership.
-Voting on such proposed amendments shall be by an official ballot that shall be mailed to the entire membership.
+Voting on such proposed amendments shall be by an official ballot that shall be mailed (or electronically distributed) to the entire membership.
 To be counted, a ballot must be signed by the voting member.
 This Constitution shall be amended by a two-thirds vote of the members voting, provided that affirmative votes representing at least ten percent of the membership are cast.

 Upon dissolution or termination of the Association, after paying all outstanding liabilities, the remaining assets shall be distributed to the Kent State Library specifically designated for the betterment of the DAMON (George C. Lamb) collection established by the Association.